orvi-tmp/learning-c-with-pebble/chapter01.md

 * This book is on the Gitbook Web site.
 This means you can fork the book, add your own content and submit it to us as pull requests.
 * Finally, exercises can be run in CloudPebble through GitHub.

 This book should be accessible by beginners as well as those who know the C language but want to write Pebble applications.
 If you are just starting in C programming, then you should start at chapter 2 and work through each chapter in sequence.
-If you are already a C programmer, you should also read chapter 2, but then find those features that focus on Pebble watches, such as the user interface or sensor programming.
+If you are already a C programmer, you should also read chapter 2, but then find those features that focus on Pebble smartwatches, such as the user interface or sensor programming.
 Seasoned C programmers could start at chapter 15.

 Finally, note that this is a BIP: a Book In Progress.
 The contents will change over time.
 Errors will be corrected, content added, and exercises will be modified or added.
 This is one of the reasons the book is published on gitbook.com, so that we can make this a better and more effective learning tool.